gregberge/bobun/README.md

 # Bobun [![Build Status](https://travis-ci.org/neoziro/bobun.png?branch=master)](https://travis-ci.org/neoziro/bobun)

+# This plugin is no longer actively maintained, you can still use it but issues will not be resolved.
+If you want the npm name, you can contact me by email.

 Bobun is a UI oriented Backbone library.
 It supports one-way and two-way bindings and sub-views.

 ## Installing